internetarchive/dweb-transports/API.md

-start,end    Inclusive byte range wanted (must be supported, uses a "slice" on output if transport ignores it. relay        If first transport fails, try and retrieve on 2nd, then store on 1st, and so on. verbose      boolean - True for debugging output Resolves to  string The object being fetched, (note currently returned as a string, may refactor to return Buffer)
+start,end    Inclusive byte range wanted (must be supported, uses a "slice" on output if transport ignores it. relay        If first transport fails, try and retrieve on 2nd, then store on 1st, and so on. verbose      boolean - True for debugging output Resolves to  string The object being fetched, (note currently (April 2018) returned as a string, may refactor to return Buffer)
 throws:      TransportError if url invalid - note this happens immediately, not as a catch in the promise
 ```